-Councillors may need to collect personal data in order to process constituent requests for assistance or respond to their enquiries.
-Councillors will only collect the personal data from constituents that is needed in order to provide them with relevant information, services or support.
+Councillors may need to collect personal data to process constituents’ requests for assistance or respond to their enquiries.
+Councillors will only collect the personal data from constituents that is needed to provide them with relevant information, services or support.

 This will generally include personal information such as name, address and contact information together with details of the problem or concern.

-The Councillor may also require personal information known as ‘special’ information.
+The Councillor may also require personal information known as ‘special category’ information.
 This data requires more protection due to its sensitivity.
-This information consists of racial or ethnic origin, sexuality and sexual life, religious or philosophical beliefs, trade union membership, political opinions, genetic and bio-metric data, physical or mental health and criminal convictions and offences.
+This information consists of racial or ethnic origin, sexual orientation and sexual life, religious or philosophical beliefs, trade union membership, political opinions, genetic data, bio-metric data, physical or mental health and criminal convictions and offences.

 It will only be necessary for Councillors to collect this type of information where it is of relevance to the request the constituent is making.

-The legal basis the Councillor will primarily rely on for processing the personal information in relation to responding to requests from constituents could be either be:
+The legal basis a Councillor will primarily rely on for processing the personal information when dealing with requests from constituents could be one of the following:

-The Councillor may also lawfully process constituent’s data where:
+The Councillor may also lawfully process a constituent’s data where:

-Councillors may need to pass your personal details and the circumstances of your query/complaint to Council officers in order to allow the Council to look into the issue.
-Personal details of constituents will not be passed on to anyone else unless required to do so by law or where this is in connection with a criminal investigation.
+Councillors may need to pass a constituent’s personal details and the circumstances of their query/complaint to Council officers to allow the Council to look into the issue.

-In any event, the Councillors will not use constituents personal data in a way that goes beyond reasonable expectations.
+In any event, Councillors will not use constituents’ personal data in a way that goes beyond reasonable expectations.

-Constituents can specifically ask their Councillor to not disclose information identifying the constituent to other third parties However, please be aware that it may not be possible to progress a matter for you on an anonymous basis.
+Constituents can specifically ask their Councillor to not disclose information identifying them to other third parties However, please be aware that it may not be possible to progress a matter for you on an anonymous basis.

 Councillors will take reasonable security measures to ensure personal information within their control is protected from accidental loss or alteration, inappropriate access, misuse or theft.

 Councillors need to hold accurate and up to date information about constituents so that appropriate services can be delivered.
-If any of details change please inform your Councillor as soon as possible so that records can be updated.
+If any of your details change, please inform your Councillor as soon as possible so that records can be updated.

-Councillors will process personal data until the issue is resolved your issue and store electronic data and paper records for a minimum of 4 years in line with common practice.
-This is to allow for build-up of case histories and to return to records when further matters arise.
+Councillors will process personal data until the issue is resolved and store electronic data and paper records for a minimum of 4 years in line with common practice.
+This is to allow for a build-up of case histories and to be able to return to records when further matters arise.